If you feel you experienced being wrongfully terminated from your employer, you may be able to seek legal action and compensation.

-The first and second disallows employers from firing employees if it goes against public policy or if there is an implied contract in place.
+The first and second disallow employers from firing employees if it goes against public policy or if there is an implied contract in place.
 The third encourages all employers to use good faith and fairness when dealing with employees.

 Note: The state recognizes and observes all three of these at will employment exceptions in Arizona.

-File a Discrimination Charge With the Equal Employment Opportunity Commission in Arizona
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Arizona

 If you want to file a wrongful termination discrimination charge, you will need to start a claim with the Equal Employment Opportunity Commission (EEOC).
 Reviewing how to file an EEOC employment discrimination charge is useful if you want to pursue action against your former employer.

-Filing a charge of discrimination in Arizona is available with the Phoenix branch of EEOC within a timely manner.
+Filing a charge of discrimination in Arizona is available with the Phoenix branch of EEOC in a timely manner.
 You have 180 days from the time of discrimination to file a charge or 300 days if the discrimination involved ageism.

 When researching how to file a charge of employment discrimination, you will find the multiple methods the EEOC uses to attempt claim litigation.
 A claim filed must have a specific cause of action and substantial evidence including witness testimonials and detailed record-keeping.

-Once reviewed, the EEOC may suggest mediation between you and your former employer, which can take an average of three months to complete, if successful.
+Once reviewed, the EEOC may suggest mediation between you and your former employer, which can take an average of three months to complete if successful.
 After you file a wrongful termination discrimination charge, the EEOC may investigate your claim to determine if it is valid.

 Settlement usually takes 10 months, but if there is no settlement after investigation, the EEOC will award you the Notice of Right to Sue.

-File a Lawsuit Against Your Employer in Arizona
+Filing a Lawsuit Against Your Employer in Arizona

 Before you can file a lawsuit against your employer in Arizona, you will first need to receive a Notice of Right to Sue from the EEOC.
-Filing a wrongful termination claim against employers can only be successful if employees can provide sound evidence of the discriminatory or retaliatory firing.
+Filing a wrongful termination claim against employers can only be successful if employees can provide sound evidence of discriminatory or retaliatory firing.

 When examining how to file a wrongful termination lawsuit, you may find that the presence of a lawyer will be useful in court.
 When an employee decides to file a lawsuit against employers for wrongful termination in AZ, he or she is responsible for pinpointing the law that was broken.